Second impeachment trial of Donald Trump: Trump's brief, House's reply

 Trump's lawyers argued that Trump did not incite the rioters and that his comments and rhetoric about fighting was metaphorical rather than a call for violence.
-They contended that Trump, in the rally preceding the assault on the Capitol, used the term fight in "in the figurative sense" and not "to encourage acts of violence."
+They contended that Trump, in the rally preceding the assault on the Capitol, used the term fight "in the figurative sense" and not "to encourage acts of violence."
 Trump's lawyers also described some of Trump's acts, including a phone call in which Trump pressured Georgia Secretary of State Brad Raffensperger to "find" additional votes for him to overturn Biden's victory in Georgia, as merely political.
 Trump's lawyers also repeated their free-speech argument, arguing that he could not be convicted due to the First Amendment; a minority of legal scholars believe that the First Amendment applies in the impeachment context.

 The brief makes 15 references to a 2001 article on impeachment by prominent legal scholar Brian Kalt, asserting that he had concluded that impeaching a former president is unconstitutional.
 Kalt replied that Trump's lawyers made "flat-out misrepresentations" of his work and that he had actually concluded that there is a "solid basis" for post-presidential impeachments, having noted and rejected contrary arguments.

 In an unprecedented maneuver in American history, the Trump defense team declared that Trump would, if convicted by the Senate, attempt to overturn the verdict.
 Trump's lawyers say the conviction would be "unauthorized" and "non-binding" – and that if Trump runs for president again, it "would be challenged in a court of law".
 Given Nixon v.
 United States, it is unclear whether or to what extent a challenge to a Senate impeachment conviction would be justiciable.
 The Supreme Court case had unanimously determined that the question of whether the Senate had properly tried an impeachment was a political question and could not be resolved in the judicial branch.